 Emerson College is the nation’s only four-year college devoted exclusively to the study of communication and performing arts.
 Named the most LGBTQ-friendly college by the Princeton Review for the third consecutive year, the Boston-based college is known for its safe and welcoming campus culture.

 Emerson achieves this inclusive environment by providing resources to the LGBTQ community.
-GLBTQ Student Life, a division of student affairs at Emerson, commits to maintaining a safe and inclusive atmosphere in which all community members feel valued and respected, according to Emerson’s website.”
+LGBTQ Student Life, a division of student affairs at Emerson, commits to maintaining a safe and inclusive atmosphere in which all community members feel valued and respected, according to Emerson’s website.”

 4. Emerson’s Security Guards Are Aware of Gender Diverse Populations